anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 A virtual machine and container can consume storage through a number of means.
 These include storage that is managed via the hypervisor and container runtime (Hypervisor Attached for virtual machine and Container Persistent for containers) and is connected via cloud infrastructure underlay network and Shared File Storage, and the Object storage which is connected via the tenant / user overlay network.
 The details of the tenant storage consumption model are covered in section "3.6.3 Storage for Tenant Consumption".

 In managing the provision of virtual storage the tenant should be able to request alternate performance levels, capacity and behaviours.
 The set of selectable attributes includes:
- * Storage class: Block, File, Object,
+ * Storage class: Block, File, Object.
  * Retention Policy - persistent (storage volume / data) is persistent across stop/start of workload, ephemeral - there is no data retention across stop/start events for the workload.
  * Underlying physical device type (HDD, SSD, etc.),
  * Performance characteristic - defined as: Latency, IOPS (Input/Output Operations per second), and throughput.